Shinsuke Nakamura

-Shinsuke Nakamura (中邑 真輔, Nakamura Shinsuke) is a Japanese professional wrestler.
-He is signed to WWE, where he performs on the SmackDown brand.
+Shinsuke Nakamura (中邑 真輔, Nakamura Shinsuke) is a Japanese professional wrestler and former mixed martial artist.
+As of January 2016, he is signed to WWE, where he performs on the SmackDown brand and is one-half of Bakusai with Kyoki.

-Nakamura is known for his time in New Japan Pro-Wrestling (NJPW), where he is a former 3-time IWGP Heavyweight Champion, with his first reign coming at the age of 23 years and 9 months; making Nakamura the youngest IWGP Heavyweight Champion.
+Nakamura is also known for his time in New Japan Pro-Wrestling (NJPW), where he is a former 3-time IWGP Heavyweight Champion, with his first reign coming at the age of 23 years and 9 months; making Nakamura the youngest IWGP Heavyweight Champion at the time.
 His other accomplishments within the company include winning the 2011 G1 Climax and the 2014 New Japan Cup, and being the final IWGP Third Belt Champion, the final NWF Heavyweight Champion, and the longest reigning IWGP Intercontinental Champion for his first reign (he formerly held the record for most reigns at five).
 He is also a founding member and the original leader of the stable Chaos.

 Prior to his main roster debut in WWE, Nakamura competed in the company's NXT brand, where he became a two-time NXT Champion.
 In January 2018, Nakamura won the 2018 Men's Royal Rumble match and lost at WrestleMania 34 and later won the WWE United States Championship three times.
 He won the Intercontinental Championship for the first time in 2019 at Extreme Rules, making him the second wrestler (behind Chris Jericho) to hold both WWE and IWGP Intercontinental Championships.
 Nakamura is also a former WWE SmackDown Tag Team Champion with Cesaro.
 From July 2021 to October of the same year, Nakamura dubbed himself King Nakamura due to being in possession of the King of the Ring crown, although he never won the tournament, instead defeating reigning King of the Ring Baron Corbin in a "Battle for the Crown" match.
-Overall, Nakamura is a five-time world champion in professional wrestling.
+Overall, Nakamura is a five-time world champion and a seven-time intercontinental champion in professional wrestling.

 Early life

 Shinsuke Nakamura was born in Kyōtango, Kyoto, on February 24, 1980.
+Growing up Nakamura would watch Jackie Chan movies which lead to him garnering an interest martial arts and eventually pro wrestling.
 As a child, his favorite wrestler was Jushin Liger.
+Nakamura competed in wrestling during high school, and later attended Aoyama Gakuin University, where he was also a member of the collegiate wrestling team, and earned a degree in economics.
+In 2021, he revealed on Renee Paquette's podcast that he was inspired to become a professional wrestler because he “wanted to be a man”, adding that “wrestlers work almost every day”, believing that it would help toughen himself up.